Brandon Chebby

-Brandon Taylor Anscombe Chebby is a footballer who plays as a forward for Horndean.
+Brandon Taylor Anscombe Chebby is a footballer who plays as a forward for Bognor Regis Town.
 Born in England, he plays for the Burundi national team.

 Club career

 Chebby played for National League side Eastleigh at youth level.
 In December 2019, it was announced he would be joining Burundi Premier League side Aigle Noir Makamba.
 Ahead of the 2020–21 season, he had returned to England to play for Wessex League side Hamble Club, making his league debut as a substitute in a 2–1 loss to Tadley Calleva.
 In April 2021, he joined AFC Portchester to play for the club's under-23 side.
 In November 2021, he was playing for Wessex League Division One side Folland Sports.
 In March 2025, Chebby signed for Isthmian League South Central side Horndean.
+In November 2025, Chebby joined league rivals Bognor Regis Town.

 International career

 Chebby three appearances for Burundi in the 2020 Bangabandhu Cup.
 In May 2021, he was called up to the Burundi U23 side for their 2021 CECAFA U-23 Challenge Cup campaign.